bettyblocks/roger/docs/configuration.md

 State persistence callbacks
 ---------------------------

-Each Roger application has one global process running in the cluster, which holds some information necessary to implement certain features (see Roger.Application.Global for details).
+Each Roger partition has one global process running in the cluster, which holds some information necessary to implement certain features (see `Roger.Partition.Global` for details).

-It provides hooks to persist the information between application / node restarts.
+It provides hooks to persist the information between partition / node restarts.
 By default, the global state is loaded from and written to the filesystem, but it is possible to override the persister, like
 this:

-    config :roger, Roger.Application.Global,
+    config :roger, Roger.Partition.Global,
       persister: Your.PersisterModule

-The persister module must implement the `Roger.Application.Global.StatePersister` behaviour, which provides simple load and save functions.
+The persister module must implement the `Roger.Partition.Global.StatePersister` behaviour, which provides simple load and save functions.